ECTS - English for Academic Purposes III

 Course Assistants

-Course Objectives The aim of this course is to help the students to further improve their academic reading and writing skills.
-The students who have successfully completed this course are expected to be Independent Users at level B2* according to Common European Framework of Reference.
+Course Objectives The overall aim of this course is to help students further improve their academic reading, writing, listening, and speaking skills in an integrated fashion.
+It also aims to promote learner autonomy so that students can transfer these skills to their academic and professional lives.
+The students who successfully complete this course are expected to be Independent Users at level B2 according to Common European Framework of Reference.

 Course Learning Outcomes The students who succeeded in this course;